 Ayude a los niños a desarrollar habilidades de modo que ellos puedan manejar sus emociones y construir relaciones saludables con sus compañeros y adultos.

 Keeping families strong and children safe is a role all people play in Denver, especially community organizations who interact with children and families regularly in their own neighborhoods.
 Denver Human Services (DHS) offers grant funding opportunities for Denver community organizations to organize community events and programs in support of Child Abuse Prevention Month.
-Read the letter to community partners and submit an application by February 10, 2017.
+Congratulations to this year's awardees!

 Learn more about child abuse prevention and get ideas on how you can make a difference in a child or family's life by calling 1-800-Children (244-5373)